bsolomon1124/misc/azure/azure_notes.md

 - Device Management: manage how devices access your corporate data

 #### Providing identities to services

-An **identity** is not just a user, but anything that can be authenticated, including an app or service.

 How can you give a service an identity without putting that identity in a plaintext configuration file?